TBoggs05/Arduino-Simple-Calculator/README.md

 # Arduino-Simple-Calculator
-The Calculator is capable of decimal and integer arithmetic using the operators (+,-,*,/).
+The Calculator is capable of decimal and integer arithmetic using the operators: +,-,*,/.

 This simple calculator uses:
 -Arduino UNO
+-BreadBoard
 -4x4 keypad for input/output
 -16x2 lcd display
 -2 c++ files to handle the calculations